SENSEi: Input-Sensitive Compilation for Accelerating GNNs: System

 \subsubsection{Graph feature extractor}

-We handcraft a set of features from the input graph as listed under Table~\ref{graph-feats}.
-We could have used a neural network such as a sparse convolutional network\cite{Xipeng2018:SparseConvNet} to automatically extract features, but this would hinder the scalability of \system{}.
-One of the goals of designing \system{} was to facilitate large graphs such as ogbn-products (2M nodes and 126M non-zeros).
-However, NN-based automatic feature extractors do not scale or are too expensive to use in this setting \cite{waco}.
-As shown in Section \ref{sec:eval_overhead}, the overhead of the entire \system{} system is very minimal.
-The graph feature extractor, given the input graph, computes the features in Table~\ref{graph-feats} and passes it along to the learned model to be used in either training or inference.
+We handcraft a set of features from the input graph such as the number of nodes, non-zero values, and density.
+We avoided using automatic feature extraction methods such as sparse convolutional networks\cite{Xipeng2018:SparseConvNet} to retain the scalability of \system{} to support large graphs.
+NN-based automatic feature extractors do not scale or are too expensive to use in this setting \cite{waco}.